 "The intent is to create a magnificent, timeless edifice, not dated by current trends in architecture and design.
 Respecting the pioneering structural advances attributed to this landmark cathedral, the polished stainless steel, majestic in its strength and resilience, is notably weather resistant and fire-proof.

 "This shining silver spire, reverential and elegant against the Parisian sky, contains a secret -- un grand mystère.
 Contained within are brilliant, colourful, programmable lights, which can dance and strobe at night on special occasions to the delight of spectators.
 To respect the tradition of the former timber spire, we propose to cap the spire with the original girouette or a replica which will also contain powerful apotropaics to protect the church from dark forces as it did for the first 150 years."

 NAK says the critical advantage of their design is that it is modular and can be easily fabricated and brought to the site for assembly and erection.
 It can also be manufactured quickly from available materials and offers demonstrable structural integrity and longevity.
 With considerable experience working together on distinguished civic projects, their team is expert in designing and building monumental works in stainless steel.
-NAK says it would be honoured to be considered for this historic restoration project.

 Article and photos courtesy of Ron Baird